AOx0/py-ColoTester/README.md

 # py-ColoTester

 Python script to give homework/work/tests to anyone learning python, in my case to some friends.
+Made for `Python 3.X`+